 - Watson 128 credits required x 150 % = 192 maximum attempted

-Graduate students must complete degree within a maximum time frame as determined by The Graduate School.
-For example, a student has 5 years to complete a master's degree; 5 years for a Ph.D program.
+- MAXIMUM TIME FRAME - Graduate students: must complete degree within a maximum time frame as determined by The Graduate School.
+For example, a student has 5 years to complete a master's degree; 5 years for a PhD program.
 Federal aid eligibility is lost once these maximum time frames are reached.

 Important Note: “W” grades and transfer credits must count toward total attempted credits when determining federal aid eligibility.
 Repeat courses will also count as attempted credit hours even if the grade is no longer used in the GPA.

 SAP Eligibility Review

 Academic records are reviewed at the end of each semester, including summer, for all

 financial aid recipients to determine compliance with the SAP standards listed above.

 Students who fail to meet GPA (if applicable) and PACE standards, will be placed on “Federal Warning” but will be allowed to keep their federal aid for the following semester without

 any student action.
 This semester should be used to get back on track academically;

 meeting with an academic advisor to develop an academic plan is encouraged.